 Buy a New Equipter

 A new RB4000, which we sell direct from our Lancaster County, PA factory, is more affordable than you might think.
-With a down payment of $1,500, payments can be as low as $650 per month, subject to credit application submission and approval.
+With a down payment of $1,500, payments start around $650-$700 per month, subject to credit application submission and approval.

 This guide is for general informational purposes only.
 If you're unsure about the condition of a used unit or any of its components, ask your machine shop to look at it.
 For specific questions about RB4000 components, call Equipter's service team at 717-768-0070.